Monitor memory usage before enabling memory-based recycle triggers.

 Start Mode

-Definition: Determines whether the application pool should be started immediately when IIS starts (
+Definition: Determines whether the application pool should be started immediately when IIS starts (AlwaysRunning) or only when the first request arrives (OnDemand).

 Idle Timeout